-In the years since I began my successful journey toward the PhD I’ve learned so much about the importance of maintaining good health in graduate school.
-As my visitors get to know me better you will discover that I am a deep advocate for self-care during the graduate years.
+In the years since I began my successful journey toward the PhD I’ve learned so much about the importance of maintaining good mental health.
+As my visitors get to know me better you will discover that I am a deep advocate for self-care and wellness.

-We enter graduate school to learn about academics and about ourselves.
-But there’s another whole element of our graduate education that often challenges us to the core: Our life-management skills.
+But there’s another whole element of graduate education that often challenges us to the core: Our life-management skills.

-I see graduate study as a form of mountain-climbing.
-Being prepared for the journey includes caring for your mental and physical health.
+I view personal growth and professional development as a form of mountain-climbing.
+Preparing for the journey includes caring for your mental and physical health.

-I have a huge compassion for helping graduate students sort out the issues and challenges, and I do hope it shows in every page of this site.
+I have a huge compassion for helping individuals and graduate students sort out the issues and challenges of life and of graduate studies, and I do hope it shows in every page of this site.

 I want to pass along to you several recent articles focusing on stress management and mental health issues in doctoral study.
 These articles confirm findings I first published from my own research in 1995, Pursuit of the Ph.D.: ‘Survival of the Fittest,’ or is it Time for a New Approach?